Black and Gray Tattoos: Why This Classic Style Never Disappoints

 Nevertheless, always expect some amount of fading as time progresses.
 Moreover, as skin ages and loses its elasticity, a tattoo can move from its original placement.
 Weight loss also contributes to a change in appearance.

 Furthermore, while the frequency of touch-ups varies greatly depending on size, style, and lifestyle, you’ll be glad to know black and gray tattoos typically require the least amount of them.
-Some tattoo shops even vouch for their black and gray tattoos going for over a decade before needing any touch-ups.

 In a Nutshell